-RMA is able to assess existing or future impacts on Water Quality and resources.
-To ensure appropriate mitigation is put in place to control any adverse effects.
+RMA is able to assess existing or future impacts on Water Quality and Resources to ensure appropriate mitigation is put in place to control any adverse effects.

 There are two key current issues with regard to water quality and water resources.
 Firstly, recent legislation is aimed at tightening controls on discharges and abstractions.
 Secondly, planning controls are being enforced on water demand associated with new development projects.
-Both issues are discussed below.

 Water resources in parts of England are under pressure and proposals for new abstractions or an increase in demand (such as that from a new housing development) need to carefully consider the sustainability of resources.